ShamariFeaster/structureJS/README.md

 This 11kB (uncompressed) program allows you to break up complex Javacript apps into multiple files and reusable modules.
 It handles the complexity of making sure your files are imported in the right order.
 Use a manifest to modify the entire structure of you app in one file.

+Quickly build and deploy your app using only your browser.
+Using UglifyJS, structureJS will minify and combine your app into a single file right in your browser.

+Say goodbye to crazy build scripts.

 If you write Javascript applications and you want a simple, lightweight way to efficiently organize your code give it a try

 ### Why I Made structureJS ###